leonstel/leonstel.github.io/blogs/gmap4.md

 ### Timeout

 Lastly we will pipe the mapLoaded firstTimeTrue observable stream through a timeout.
+It will end the stream when the external script takes too long to load.

 ```
 // src/app/map/MapBase.ts